-Effective maintenance has been shown to substantially reduce the risk of legionellosis in premises and equipment.
+Effective maintenance is proven to substantially reduce the risk of legionellosis in premises and equipment.
 Effective maintenance also delivers real and measurable business benefits with more efficient operation and longer system life of systems and equipment.
-It also protects organisations and individuals with a duty of care from prosecution or civil
+It also protects organisations and individuals with a duty of care from prosecution or civil claims.